vapor/docs/docs/advanced/request.md

 }
 ```

 It is the main window into the rest of Vapor's functionality.
 It contains APIs for the [request body](../basics/content.md), [query parameters](../basics/content.md#query), [logger](../basics/logging.md), [HTTP client](../basics/client.md), and more.
 Accessing this functionality through the request keeps computation on the correct event loop and allows it to be mocked for testing.
-You can even add your own services to the `Request` with extensions.
+You can even add your own [services](../advanced/services.md) to the `Request` with extensions.

 The full API documentation for `Request` can be found [here](https://api.vapor.codes/vapor/documentation/vapor/request).

-## Application

-The `Request.application` property holds a reference to the [`Application`](https://api.vapor.codes/vapor/documentation/vapor/application).
-This object contains all of the configuration and core functionality for the application.
-Much of it should only be set in `configure.swift` before the application fully starts, and many of the lower level APIs won't be needed in most applications.
-One of the most useful properties is `Application.eventLoopGroup` which can be used to get an `EventLoop` for processes that need a new one via the `next()` method.
-It also contains the [`Environment`](../basics/environment.md).

 ## Authentication